raj-brown/optimistix/README.md

 <h1 align='center'>Optimistix</h1>

-Optimistix is a [JAX](https://github.com/google/jax) library for nonlinear solvers: root finding, minimisation, fixed points, and least squares.
+This library is include two quasi-Newton optimizer i.e., SSBFGS and SSBroyden and  developed on top of Optimistix, which is a [JAX](https://github.com/google/jax) library for nonlinear solvers: root finding, minimisation, fixed points, and least squares.

 Features include: